silas-hw/Consumer-Your-Calcium-Discord-Bot/README.md

 the time can either be in minutes (e.g 5) or as a 24 hour timestamp (e.g 14:23)

+### inform you if a user is afk
+If a user is afk or has set themself as afk the bot will inform you if you mention them

 ### Set custom prefixes
 With the custom prefix command changing the bots command prefix is much easier and allows for custom prefixes per server

 simply type:
 `//prefix customPrefix`

+## Send bot update announcements
+**This command can only be accessed by the bot owner**

+The bot has the ability to send announcements for updates to the bot
+Announcements always mention everyone

+`//announce "announcement text"`

 ## Built with

 * [discord.py](https://discordpy.readthedocs.io/en/latest/) for the main discord bot framework